adrgumula/HomeAssitantBluetoothSpeaker/README.md

 # Home Assistant Bluetooth Speaker

-## The goal of this tutorial is to pair arbitrary bluetooth speaker with the standard output for Home Assistant (HASSO)
+## The goal of this tutorial is to pair arbitrary bluetooth speaker with the standard output for Home Assistant (HASSO) to be able to hear notification & TTM

 ### What was used during the installation:
 - Proxmox